parevalo/yatsm/docs/guide/classification.rst

 Training
 _________

-In this step, a classifier from `scikit-learn`is trained on YATSM output and then saved to a file.
+In this step, a `scikit-learn` compatible classifier is trained on YATSM output and then saved to a file.
 The training data must be supplied as a raster file containing the land cover categories to be used.
 These must be collected over a time period where the observed land cover type remains stable.

 Classification
 ______________